sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 2. stack walk happens, and Go runtime saves the stack trace to a lock-free ring buffer,
 3. the goroutine is resumed.

-In theory, it seems like all above should run in constant time as no allocation and locks are happening, which is true.
-While I could not find the reference, I remember all the above happens in around ~10 nanoseconds(on a typical CPU).
+In theory, it seems like all above should run in constant time as no allocation and locks are happening, which is true. ~~While I could not find the reference, I remember all the~~ All above happens in around ~~~10 nanoseconds~~ ~1 microseconds (on a typical CPU)*([Thanks](https://twitter.com/felixge/status/1574713520003817473) to Felix)*.
 But, in practice, that is not the case.
-If you search for the "overhead of the Go CPU profiler", you will see numbers ranging from [`%0.5`](https://cloud.google.com/blog/products/management-tools/in-tests-cloud-profiler-adds-negligible-overhead) to [`%1-%5`](https://medium.com/google-cloud/continuous-profiling-of-go-programs-96d4416af77b) and even `%10` in some rare cases.
+If you search for the "overhead of the Go CPU profiler", you will see numbers ranging from [`%0.5`](https://cloud.google.com/blog/products/management-tools/in-tests-cloud-profiler-adds-negligible-overhead) to [`%1-%5`](https://medium.com/google-cloud/continuous-profiling-of-go-programs-96d4416af77b) ~~and even `%10`~~*(no public mention was found on this number and no emprirical evidence, too)* in some rare cases.
 The reason behind this is related to how CPUs work.
 Modern CPUs are complex beasts.
 They cache aggressively.
 A typical single CPU core has three layers of cache: L1, L2, and L3.
 When a specific CPU-intensive code is running, these caches are highly utilized.
 High cache utilization is especially true for some applications where small(data that can fit in cache) and sequential data is read heavily.

 An excellent example of this is matrix multiplication: during matrix multiplication, CPU heavily accesses individual cells which are sequential in memory.
 These kinds of cache-friendly applications might produce *worst* overhead for a sampling profiler.
 While it is tempting to do some benchmarks with `perf` to verify this claim, it is beyond the scope of this blog post.